microsoft/semantic-kernel/samples/apps/copilot-chat-app/webapi/DeploymentTemplates/README.md

 To do so, or to use an OpenAI instance from [openai.com](https://openai.com), use the version of the deployment template that uses existing OpenAI resources.

+Either way, you also need to have the necessary permissions to create resources in the target subscription.

+Also note that the F1 and D1 App Service SKU's (the Free and Shared ones) are not supported for this deployment.

 ## Deploying with a new Azure OpenAI instance

 Use the [DeploySKaaS.ps1](DeploySKaaS.ps1) file found in this folder: